AlexDuvalinho/ImageSegmentation/README.md

 # ImageSegmentation
-Image Segmentation with different algorithms: including karger, boykov kolmogorov, pymaxflow and push relabel.
+Image Segmentation with different maxflow / mincut algorithms: Karger, Boykov-Kolmogorov, Pymaxflow and Push Relabel.

 The main components of the project are the following: